eiffel-community/eiffel-intelligence-frontend/wiki/markdown/running-eiffel-intelligence-frontend.md

     (catalina home)/webapp/

-If Eiffel Intelligence front-end should be run without any conext-path in the url address, then overwrite ROOT.war file in webapp folder with eiffel-intelligence-frontend-<version>.war file:
+If Eiffel Intelligence front-end should be run without any context-path in the url address, then overwrite ROOT.war file in webapp folder with eiffel-intelligence-frontend-<version>.war file:

     cp eiffel-intelligence-frontend-<version>.war (catalina home)/webapp/ROOT.war